England Study Abroad Program at St Anne's College

 IFSA-Butler has a dedicated team of staff who are here to help students prepare for their program in England:

-Program Advisor Beth Ehrsam assists with the application process and is here to answer program, cultural and academic questions before departure.
+Senior Program Advisor Beth Ehrsam assists with the application process and is here to answer program, cultural and academic questions before departure.
 Beth can be reached at the email link above or at 800-858-0229, ext.
 9279.
-Beth has been with the Institute for Study Abroad for the past three years.
+Beth has been with the Institute for Study Abroad since 2008.
 Beth spent her junior year studying abroad at Trinity College Dublin with IFSA-Butler and now enjoys being on the other side of the application process advising students during the application and predeparture process.

 Student Accounts Coordinator Angelita Shaffer assists with the financial side of study abroad and processes payments and invoices.
 Angelita can be reached at the email link above or at 317-940-4221.